 Redesign of the international Timetabling Process (TTR)

 Incomplete harmonisation of timetabling procedures between European countries makes it difficult to cooperate at international level.
 To remedy this unsatisfactory situation, both RailNetEurope – RNE and Forum Train Europe – FTE agreed that changes to these procedures are needed.
 These two organisations are united in their goal to improve the timetable planning process.
-Thus, a joint FTE-RNE project was launched, which is supported by the European Rail Freight Association – ERFA.
+Thus, FTE and RNE launched the TTR project.
+They are being supported by the European Rail Freight Association – ERFA.

-The TTR project team – consisting of experts in in the fields of market, timetabling, construction works, IT, legal matters recruited from all parties concerned (RUs, IMs, supporting companies)- faced the challenge by asking the market to spell out its needs, which are:
+The TTR project team – consisting of experts in in the fields of market, timetabling, construction works, IT and legal matters, recruited from all parties concerned (RUs, IMs, supporting companies)- faced the challenge by asking the market to spell out its needs, which are:

 - Flexibility, especially in the freight sector

 - Possibility for earlier commercial use of paths, e.g. earlier ticket sales

 - Reduction of peak loads and redundant work

 Based on this input, IMs and RUs started to define the possible approaches for a new process.
 After several years of planning in the TTR project, the redesigned timetabling process finally took shape as an innovative and market-oriented process.

 A business case that was based on the TTR project results, demonstrated a most positive effect on the European railway sector, especially in terms of financial benefits due to a higher market share on the European transport market and reduced costs due to increased efficiency in timetabling.